Research Excellence Framework (REF) after 2021: Open Access Requirements

-In order for publications to be eligible for submission to Research Excellence Framework (REF) 2021 the following conditions must be met:
+In order for publications to be eligible for REF the following conditions must be met:

-The authors’ final peer-reviewed manuscripts (Author’s Accepted Manuscripts) must be deposited in an institutional/subject repository (such as STORRE) within 3 months of acceptance for publication.
+- The authors’ final peer-reviewed manuscripts (Author’s Accepted Manuscripts) must be deposited in an institutional/subject repository (such as STORRE) within 3 months of acceptance for publication.
+(Papers that do not require peer review are within the scope of the Open Access policy.
+In this instance, the author’s final accepted version must be deposited).

 Complying with the REF OA Policy